jaylittle/pcty-challenge-2019/README.md

 # How

+0. Install Pre-Requesites of .NET Core 3.1 SDK, Node.js with NPM along with a global yarn install
 1. Clone this git repository
 2. Open two shell prompts within the PCTY.Web subdirectory of the repo
-3. In the first shell, run: yarn run watch
+3. In the first shell, run: yarn && yarn run watch
 4. In the second shell, run: dotnet build && dotnet run -- --dev
 5. Go to http://localhost:5000 in your preferred modern browser